2008

 Jewish Values

 “I was encouraged by my parents and grandparents to ‘not stand idly by.’
-They taught me that it is the obligation—of each who can—to repair the world and that even small actions matter.
-Working with the Solar Cooker Project allows me to incorporate these values into my work and life every day.”
+They taught me that it is the obligation of each who can to repair the world and that even small actions matter.
+Working with the Solar Cooker Project allowed me to incorporate these values into my work and life every day.”

 Global Impact

 Rachel Andres created the Solar Cooker Project (SCP) of Jewish World Watch in 2006.
 The SCP helped over 100,000 Darfuri refugees by providing 50,000 solar cookers to 5 refugee camps in Chad.
-The project protected women and girls by reducing their need to leave the relative safety of the camps in search of the firewood needed to cook their meals.
-This landmark project provided women with income opportunities to manufacture solar cookers, offered training that allowed them to teach others to use the cookers, as well as leadership opportunities in their community.
+The project protected women and girls by reducing their need to leave the relative safety of the camps to gather firewood for their meals.
+This landmark project provided women with income opportunities to manufacture solar cookers, offered training that allowed them to teach others how to use the cookers, and also provided leadership opportunities in their community.
 Most importantly, it helped keep them secure and empowered as they built new lives after escaping the genocide in Darfur.

 Biography